Second order semi-parametric inference for multivariate log Gaussian Cox processes: Introduction

 In case of bivariate case-control processes, \cite{diggle:etal:07} suggested a semi-parametric model where complex features of the case and control intensity functions were captured by a common non-parametric factor.
 This factor was estimated non-parametrically from the control point process and next used in a semi-parametric estimate of the intensity function for the case process.
 Finally this estimate was plugged into an estimate of the $K$-function for the case process.
-Using the control process to estimate the non-parametric part of the case intensity function mitigates the problem of confounding of possible clustering in the case process with variations in the case intensity function.
+This estimation method mitigates the problem of confounding of clustering in the case process with variations in the case intensity function.
 However, sensitivity to the choice of bandwidth for the non-parametric estimation remains.
 Also the case and control processes were assumed to be independent whereby the cross pair correlation function is restricted to be one. \cite{diggle:etal:07} assumed the control process to be Poisson and \cite{henrys:brown:09} relaxed this assumption by allowing both case and control processes to be clustered.
 They however retained independence between the two processes. \cite{guan:waagepetersen:beale:08} used the same framework as \cite{diggle:etal:07} but used a second-order conditional composite likelihood to fit a parametric model to the case pair correlation function.
 The composite likelihood notably did not depend on the non-parametric part of the case intensity function and hence avoided choosing a bandwidth for non-parametric estimation.
+In the same case-control setting, \cite{xu:waagepetersen:guan:19} introduced an optimal stochastic quasi-likelihood function for estimating the parametric component of the intensity function for the cases.